nus-cs2103/website-base/_course-TIC2002/mid-semester-survey-results.md

 Good to see that the workload is mostly manageable for most.

-* **If the workload is higher than you can manage:** I realize this module can feel heavy, especially if you don't have prior programming experience, and also if you have a day job too.<br>
+* **If the workload is higher than you can manage:** I realize this course can feel heavy, especially if you don't have prior programming experience, and also if you have a day job too.<br>
-  That said, SE modules are usually heavy because learning SE skills needs a lot of practice.<br>
+  That said, SE courses are usually heavy because learning SE skills needs a lot of practice.<br>
   I try to alleviate the workload problem by keeping deadlines fairly flexible and maintaining a low bar for the minimum you need to do to get a decent grade.
 * **If you have room for more work:**
   * Try to do more in the project: The project is open ended are you are encouraged to do as much as you want.
     You can refer to [Duke full description](https://nus-tic2002-ay2223s2.github.io/website/se-book-adapted/projectDuke/index.html) to find more things you can do with it.
   * Learn the optional topics: I have added a lot more optional topics to the second half of the semester.
     This means there is more to learn every week, if you have the capacity to do so.

 </div>

 ---

 <a id="Q4"/>

-### The pace of the module{.text-info}
+### The pace of the course{.text-info}

 %%Option%% | %%Count%% %%(/7)%% | %%Percentage%%
 -------|-------|-----------